 The FPLB is also subject to other objectives which the Minister may determine.
 The FPLB makes recommendations to the Minister, and the Minister makes the final decision on all licensing matters.
 Its recommendations to the Minister are made public, as are the final decisions of the Minister.
 To ensure equity and impartially, all FPLB members are appointed by the Lieutenant-Governor in Council.
 For additional information on the role of the Fish Processing Licensing Board, please visit http://www.fishaq.gov.nl.ca/licensing/board/index.html.

 As specified in the Fish Processing Licensing Board Act (the Act), the membership of the FPLB consists of five members appointed by the Lieutenant-Governor in Council.
 One member of the FPLB is designated as the Chairperson by the Lieutenant-Governor in Council, and one member is elected Vice-Chairperson by an internal vote of FPLB members.
-FPLB members are appointed for a period of four years and are expected to have an understanding of, but no current affiliation with, the fishing industry.
+FPLB members are appointed for a period of four years.

 Members of the Board should collectively possess the following core competencies: